vigneshkumarkasani/Web-crawler/README.md

 - This script does not handle request errors or HTTP status codes other than 200.
 Consider adding error handling for production use.
 - The crawler is basic and does not respect `robots.txt`.
 Use it responsibly and consider implementing `robots.txt` checking if you intend to use it on various websites.

-## Contributing

-Contributions are welcome!
-If you have suggestions or improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 Feel free to adjust the content to better fit your project’s specifics or to add any additional information you deem necessary.